Best New Orleans Spots for Celebrating Oktoberfest

 will be holding their very own Oktoberfest, with German food, music, and fun.

-For six weeks, from October 4 until November 9, you can visit your nearest
+For six weeks, every Wednesday and Thursday from October 1 until November 6, you can visit your nearest

 Middendorf's for different German lunch and dinner plates each week, as well as